astaveski/rochester/README.md

    * How to construct weighted means and medians
    * How to construct weighted proportions
    * How to create histograms with weighted data
-* Includes standard error calculator that computes standard errors of counts and proportions
+* Includes standard error calculator that does the following:
+   * Computes standard errors of counts
+   * Computes standard errors of proportions
+   * Loops over variables to compute standard errors of all categories

 ## right_sized.R
 Analyzes whether Rochester's housing stock is "right-sized" for the types of households living in the City.
 This code does the following: